tpm2-software/tpm2-tools/man/tss2_verifyquote.1.md

 **tss2_verifyquote**(1) - This command verifies that the data returned by a quote is valid.
 This includes

-  * Reconstructing the quoteInfo’s PCR values from the eventLog (if an eventLog was provided)
+  * Reconstructing the quoteInfo's PCR values from the eventLog (if an eventLog was provided)
   * Verifying the quoteInfo using the signature and the publicKeyPath

-An application using Fapi_VerifyQuote() will further have to
+An application using tss2_verifyquote() will further have to

-* Assess the publicKey’s trustworthiness
+  * Assess the publicKey's trustworthiness
-* Assess the eventLog entries’ trustworthiness
+  * Assess the eventLog entries' trustworthiness

 # OPTIONS